stfc/PSyclone/tutorial/LFRic/background/LFRic_algorithm.md

          field1_in_w0, field2_in_w0, field1_in_w3, field2_in_w3)
 ```

-This code illustrates how the named `invoke` call translates to the
+This code also illustrates how the named `invoke` call translates to the
 generated subroutine name.